Kohoku, Japan: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Ensure that you find the necessary type.
-Many adapters that you can buy are simply plugs and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one is sufficent for most places.
+A plug adapter that supports outlet types A and B. Be sure to choose the right kind.
+The majority of adapters that you can buy are simply plug changers and expect your devices to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most locations.

 November